prof-rossetti/intro-to-python/projects/shopping-cart/challenges.md

 Instead of using a hard-coded `products` variable, download or copy the contents of the provided ["products.csv" file](https://raw.githubusercontent.com/prof-rossetti/intro-to-python/master/data/products.csv) into your project directory in a new subdirectory called "data" (so the path to the CSV file should be "data/products.csv").
 Then update your code to read the `products` from this CSV file.

-> HINT: leverage the capabilities of [the `csv` module](/notes/python/modules/csv.md) or [the `pandas` package](/notes/python/packages/pandas.md) (recommended) for CSV file management.
+> HINT: leverage the capabilities of [the `csv` module](/notes/python/modules/csv.md) (not recommended) or [the `pandas` package](/notes/python/packages/pandas.md) (recommended) for CSV file management.

-> NOTE: ideally use the `os` module to assemble [os-agnostic relative filepaths](https://github.com/prof-rossetti/intro-to-python/blob/main/notes/python/modules/os.md#constructing-filepaths) instead of hard-coded string filepaths:
+> NOTE: ideally also use the `os` module to assemble [OS-agnostic relative filepaths](https://github.com/prof-rossetti/intro-to-python/blob/main/notes/python/modules/os.md#constructing-filepaths) instead of hard-coded string filepaths:
 >
 >     # this is the "app/shopping_cart.py file...
 >